nsmeds/riverbed-production/README.md

 # Riverbed

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an online literary magazine application with an Ember frontend and a Node/Express/MongoDB backend with RESTful routing.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+To collaborate, you will need the following things properly installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)